Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical rockfish shape, heavy-bodied and with strong head and fin spines.
 Their coloring is red (deeper water) to brown (more shallow water) with dark spotting over the body and fins.
 Fin spines are venomous and can cause a very painful, although not fatal, wound.

 Size: To 18.5 inches, although most caught from piers are less than 12 inches long.
 The California record fish weighed 3 Lbs.
-2 oz. and was caught at Newport Beach in July 2022.
+10 oz. and was caught in the San Diego Bay on May 3, 2024.
 The IGFA World Record fish is listed at 4 Lbs 6 oz and taken at Cedros Island, Mexico in 2006.

 Range: Uncle Sam Bank, central Baja California, and the Gulf of California, to Santa Cruz.
 They are uncommon north of Point Conception.